-F-1 and J-1 students are eligible to apply for a Social Security Number up to 30 days before they start employment.
-An SSN number is required for I-9 purposes.
-Faculty or staff hiring a student must write the student an official offer letter which the student should take to ISSS to obtain a secondary letter.
+F-1 and J-1 students are eligible to apply for a Social Security Number (SSN) up to 30 days before they start authorized paid employment.
+A SSN number is required for I-9 purposes.
+The employer hiring a student must write the student an official offer letter which the student should take to ISSS to obtain a status letter.
 A sample offer letter for SSN purposes is available here.

 Please note: For new students, there will be a waiting period of up to 15 days before the Social Security Administration will be able to verify the student's immigration and visa documentation.

 Curricular Practical Training (CPT)*

-Curricular Practical Training, or CPT, is a form of off-campus work authorization for F-1 students.
-F-1 students engaging in an off-campus internship or employment, whether paid or unpaid, must obtain authorization prior to beginning that employment from ISSS.
+Curricular Practical Training, or CPT, is a type of off-campus work authorization for F-1 students.
+F-1 students engaging in an off-campus internship or employment- whether paid or unpaid- must obtain authorization prior to beginning that employment from ISSS.
 A student is only eligible for CPT after completing two semesters full-time (a fall and spring term).

 CPT will only be authorized one semester at a time (fall, spring and summer terms).
-If a student needs additional time for the internship the student must reapply each semester and include verification from the academic department that the employment is still integral to the student’s program.
-Regulations require students to have been registered at least two full-time semester prior to becoming eligible for CPT.
-For purposes of CPT more than 20 hours per week is considered full-time employment.
-Restrictions on full-time employment are explained in detail in the CPT application packet
+If a student needs additional time for the internship the student must reapply each semester and obtain verification from the academic department that the employment is still integral to the student’s program.
+More than 20 hours per week is considered full-time employment for CPT.
+Restrictions on full-time employment are explained in detail on the CPT Work Authorization Application page.

 Optional Practical Training (OPT)

-Optional Practical Training (OPT) is a form of off-campus work authorization for F-1 students.
-This authorization must be approved by USCIS (U.S. Citizenship and Immigration Services) who issues the student an EAD card proving work authorization.
-Before a student can apply through USCIS, he or she must obtain a new I-20 requesting OPT from ISSS.
-USCIS takes on average 90 days to process and approve an OPT request.
+Optional Practical Training (OPT) is a type of off-campus work authorization for F-1 students.
+This authorization must be approved by U.S. Citizenship and Immigration Services (USCIS).
+If approved USCIS issues the student an EAD card proving work authorization.
+Before a student can apply through USCIS he or she must obtain a new I-20 from ISSS recommending OPT.
+USCIS takes on at least 90 days on average to process and approve an OPT request.